ucsb-cs56-projects/cs56-games-simple-rpg/README.md

       Weapon -- Potion -- Spell
 ```

-This project is still a work in progress and at this point could evolve into a variety of unique ways.
+This project is still a work in progress and at this point could evolve in a variety of unique ways.
 Currently the game functions of the GUI include:

 1. The MainCharacter can move around the screen using input from arrow keys
 2. An enemy Goblin is displayed and advances towards the MainCharacter